ThyagOSI/Edge-System-Docs/V1/Logging/Configure Logging.md

 The logFileCountLimit controls the number of days the log files are persisted before they are deleted for creation of new log files.

 ## Changing logging configuration
-To change the logging configuration you can save the new configuration information in a JSON format a file  and run the following script or make an equivalent REST API call:
+To change the logging configuration you can save the new configuration information in a JSON file format and run the following script (or make an equivalent REST API call)

 E.g. Component_Logging.json
 ```json